jianfenglan/jianfenglan.github.io/explorations.md

         </div>
     </div>

-    <div class="gallery-card" onclick="openModal(this)" data-title="Jeju 🇰🇷" data-meta="23 February, 2025" data-content="<p>The island’s weatherSo unpredictable — can you imagine?
+    <div class="gallery-card" onclick="openModal(this)" data-title="Jeju 🇰🇷" data-meta="23 February, 2025" data-content="<p>The island’s weather is so unpredictable — can you imagine?
 One moment it’s bright and sunny, and the next, snow is falling heavily. 🏝️☀️❄️</p>">
         <img src="{{ '/images/Jeju.jpeg' | relative_url }}">
         <div class="gallery-caption">
             <h3>Jeju 🇰🇷</h3>